Wienhold/Titanic---Machine-Learning-from-Disaster---Kaggle/README.md

 ![image](https://user-images.githubusercontent.com/98894580/172069193-b3e9aeae-21b7-44ab-8532-e0d0222a26cd.png)

 As this result was not very promising, deploying an endpoint for submission of the testing data was skipped for this model.

+More promising hyperparameter tuning approaches could start from the XGBoost model resulting from the AutoML run instead of the ```GradientBoostingRegressor``` and involve all tunable hyperparameters.
+As these would result in a large searchspace, they should potentially be analyzed via ```RandomParameterSampling```, potentially followed by further refinement via a ```BayesianParameterSampling``` strategy.

 ## Screen Recording
 [Presentation on YouTube](https://www.youtube.com/watch?v=iKqzK0DmQ0g)